ADHD in Women: A Symptom Checklist

-Too many women grew up being called lazy, selfish, spacey, or dumb because their symptoms of ADHD were ignored or disregarded.
-If you endured a childhood of insults and low self-esteem, take this self-test to see if you exhibit common symptoms of ADHD.
+ADHD in women often goes undiagnosed.
+Too many women grew up being called lazy, selfish, spacey, or dumb because their symptoms were ignored or disregarded.
+If you endured a childhood of insults and low self-esteem, take this self-test to see if you exhibit common symptoms of ADD.
 Then share the results with your doctor before seeking a diagnosis.

 This revelation comes as a shock to most women who grew up assuming that ADHD is a diagnosis for hyper little boys.
 Indeed, it is not.
-ADHD exists in women, too.
+ADHD in adults is very real.
+And ADHD exists in women, too.

 Outdated diagnostic criteria and assumptions are also to blame for the low diagnosis rate among women and girls.
 To help combat that problem, we’ve compiled the following symptom checklist for women.
 If you suspect that you have or your daughter has ADHD, please answer the questions below and share the results with your mental-health professional — the only person who can officially diagnose symptoms of ADHD.

-The more questions you answer in the affirmative, the more likely you are to have ADHD.
+The more questions you answer in the affirmative, the more likely you are to have ADHD or ADD.
 Be sure to share your completed checklist with a doctor.

 - Do you feel overwhelmed in stores, at the office, or at parties?
 Is it impossible for you to shut out sounds and distractions that don’t bother others?

 - Is time, money, paper, or “stuff” dominating your life and hampering your ability to achieve your goals?

 - Do you often shut down in the middle of the day, feeling assaulted?
 Do requests for “one more thing” put you over the top emotionally?

 - Are you spending most of your time coping, looking for things, catching up, or covering up?
 Do you avoid people because of this?